InspiringGroup-Lab/CertTA/README.md

 * In [attack/README.md](https://github.com/InspiringGroup-Lab/CertTA/tree/main/attack#readme), we privide step-by-step instructions of generating adversarial flows based on different attack methods.

-> Unless otherwise specified, the codes should be run in the root directory of this repository (i.e., the `CertTA_public` directory) to properly import dependency files.
+> Unless otherwise specified, **the codes should be run in the root directory of this repository (i.e., the `CertTA_public` directory)** to properly import dependency files.
 Please post an issue in our [Github repository](https://github.com/InspiringGroup-Lab/CertTA) or send an email to [yanjz22@mails.tsinghua.edu.cn](mailto:yanjz22@mails.tsinghua.edu.cn) if you have any questions.

-Have fun!
+# Demo

+We also provide a step-by-step demo to facilitate a quick understanding of how to run the CertTA framework and reproduce the key experimental results in our paper.

+In this demo, we will use the CICDOH20 dataset and the pre-trained YaTC model to build CertTA-certified/baseline traffic analysis models and reproduce the key experiments in our paper based on these models.
+The intermediate model checkpoints and experimental results will be saved to enable easy comparisons with the results found in our paper.

+Check out [Demo.md](https://github.com/InspiringGroup-Lab/CertTA/blob/main/Demo.md) and have fun with CertTA!

+> **Fully running all the experiments in our paper** - involving two traffic datasets, three adversarial attack methodologies, six supervised traffic analysis systems, CertTA and three baseline certification methods, three unsupervised anomaly detection systems and an integrated system - **might take weeks to complete**.
+You can follow this demo to quickly verify the major claims made by our paper.

 # Credit